Multiscale reverse-time-migration-type imaging using the dyadic parabolic decomposition of phase space: Numerical examples

 \subsection{Imaging of conormal singularities}

-We proceed with a numerical illustration for imaging of conormal singularities by reverse time continuation from the boundary using the wave-packet based computational procedure developed in Section \ref{sec:4}.
+We proceed with a numerical illustration of imaging of conormal singularities by reverse-time continuation from the boundary using the wave packet based computational procedure developed in Section \ref{sec:4}.
 The velocity model is plotted in Fig. \ref{FigBPIMmodel} (top left).
 It consists of a decentered Gaussian low velocity (30\% peak contrast with respect to the background velocity) and contains several horizontal line reflectors and one deep tilted line reflector.
 The (normal incident) reflectivity of the line reflectors varies with location and is documented in Fig. \ref{FigBPIMimage} (left).
 The data are generated using time domain finite difference and a Ricker wavelet with a peak frequency of $7Hz$.
 The single source is located at the center of the boundary, $\tilde x=0$.
-In Fig. \ref{FigBPIMsnaps}, we plot the wave fields generated in the sub-surface for several time instances (for better visibility, we subtracted the wave field that is obtained when the line reflectors are not present).
-Despite the simple model, we observe relatively complex wave fields and, for late time instances, the formation of caustics.
-Furthermore, we observe artifacts from non-ideal absorbing boundaries, from multiple reflections, and in particular ringing artifacts for the wave fronts after the formation of caustics at large time instances.
-These are also present in the data, which we plot in Fig. \ref{FigBPIMmodel} (center).
+In Fig. \ref{FigBPIMsnaps}, we plot the wave field generated in the subsurface for several time instances (for better visibility, we substracted the wave field that is obtained when the line reflectors are not present).
+Despite the simplicity of the model, we observe a relatively complicated wave field and, for late time instances, the formation of caustics.
+Also note that artifacts from nonperfectly absorbing boundaries and from multiple reflections, and in particular some numerical dispersion at large times are present in the simulated wave field and consequently also in the data, which we plot in Fig. \ref{FigBPIMmodel} (center).
+The data $d_\Sigma(x',t)$ after de-recomposition using the discrete wave packet transform are plotted in Fig. \ref{FigBPIMmodel} (right).
+During this de-recomposition step, we can also regularize and preprocess the data (denoising, phase space filtering).

-We need $N_s=4$ time intervals to avoid conjugate points within each semi-group step in the computational procedure described in Section \ref{sec:4} and outlined in Algo. \ref{tab:rtcim}.
-This partitioning in time intervals is indicated in Fig. \ref{FigBPIMmodel} (right) on the data $d_\Sigma(x',t)$ after de-recomposition using the discrete wave packet transform.
-Again, as mentioned in the previous subsection, we can regularize and pre-process the data during this de-recomposition step.
+In this example, we need $N_s=4$ time intervals to avoid conjugate points within each propagation step in the computational procedure described in Section \ref{sec:4} and outlined in Algo. \ref{tab:rtcim}.
+This partitioning into time intervals is detected numerically from the points of rank-deficiency of the matrix $W_1^t$ of the Hamiltonian system as detailed in \cite{dHUVW:2013} and indicated in Fig. \ref{FigBPIMmodel} (right).